 Coming from Europe, LEUCHTIE’s sizing is in centimeters and relates to the circumference of your dog’s head.
 The collar slides over your dog’s head instead of clipping around the neck.
 Harper was a size 40, underneath all that fur she’s smaller than she looks.

 Measuring is key.
 You want a snug fit.
 If the collar is loose, it can twist.
 And if the battery pack rotates behind your dog’s neck, it can turn itself off.

 Which brings me to turning the LEUCHTIE LED collar on and off.
 There is no off button.
 Instead, inside the collar is a fancy motion sensor chip.
 When the battery pack faces downward, the light switches on.
 When you hang it up on a hook, with the battery pack at the top of the collar, it turns itself off.

 Pretty clever, huh?

 Just when you thought it couldn’t possibly get any better.
-The glowdoggie comes with a 2-year warranty.
-Although based on the quality, I expect this to last considerably longer.
+The LEUCHTIE comes with a 5-year warranty.
+Although based on the quality, and the availability of spare parts, I expect this to last considerably longer.

-But if you value quality and reliability, then there is no going past the glowdoggie.
-There is a reason why glowdoggie LED collars are regularly used by Rescue K-9 units in Germany, Switzerland and Austria for keeping track of dogs in the dark – any product failure in these situations could cost lives.
-Closer to home, the glowdoggie is approved for use by the Jefferson County Dog Search Association.
+But if you value quality and reliability, then there is no going past the LEUCHTIE.
+There is a reason why LEUCHTIE LED collars are regularly used by Rescue K-9 units in Germany, Switzerland and Austria for keeping track of dogs in the dark – any product failure in these situations could cost lives.
+Closer to home, the LEUCHTIE is approved for use by the Jefferson County Dog Search Association.

 Now, it’s very likely you won’t be using your glowdoggie collar in the same extreme conditions.
 But it’s nice to know that this product is trusted to hold up in bucketing rain and freezing arctic conditions.